brewmaster012/FluidUSDC/README.md

 ```

-### USDC.4 -> USDC.X
+### USDC.4 -> USDC.Y
 To do the inverse, i.e. converting the unified USDC.4 balance into
-USDC.X, one just burns the USDC.4 balance by removing liquidity from the
+USDC.Y (the Y need not be the same X that got added into liquidity pool to get the USDC.4), one just burns the USDC.4 balance by removing liquidity from the
 `CurveStableSwapNG` pool:
 ```vyper
 def remove_liquidity_one_coin(